ankghoro/DashMU/README.md

-# DashLTE
+# DashMU

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite with editors wysiwyg use ckeditor 5 for vue 3 supporting nodejs >= v16.20.2

 ## Recommended IDE Setup